 What is in the food, then?
 To start, there’s 46% more protein than in leading brands.
 This food is packed with so much protein, you can expect lean, energetic muscles in your pup.
 This is a raw diet food and, as the company name implies, a Keto diet product.

 There have been few reports of dogs having adverse reactions to this food, so if you are thinking of switching your dog over to it, you should contact your vet first.
 For the most part, though, buyers absolutely love it, and their dogs do too!
 You can see why we think that this is the best low-carb dog food for the money.

-4. Solid Gold Protein Dry Dog Food – For Puppies
+4. Solid Gold Protein Dry Dog Food – Best For Puppies

 Solid Gold has made a gluten-free recipe that is loaded with protein, which is meant to stimulate lean muscle growth.
 This natural holistic grain-free recipe gives your dog a simple dish that is high in protein (41% crude protein, in fact).
 The meat used is high quality and responsibly sourced.
 The egg adds amino acids, which are wonderful for your dog’s metabolism.